ka65359/kai-kong-music-lib/README.md

     - If you see issues regarding `/core` not being found, run `npm run postinstall`
 5. To successfully run this app from localhost you will need to use the `--disable-web-security` in Chrome to avoid CORS errors.

+### Documentation
+JSDoc documentation is not available on the deployed version, but is accessible when running the project locally.
+The documentation is hosted locally, so you do not need to worry about any issues with CORS.

+If you would like to view only the documentation you can skip starting the rest of the application and simply run `npm run start:server`.
+The docs are available on the API port: http://localhost:4400/docs

-If you would like to only see the documentation you can run `npm run start:server` **Note:** To see information about what other scripts are available run `npm run scripts`.
+**Note:** To see information about what other scripts are available run `npm run scripts`.

 ## Technologies